Configuring, starting, and stopping binary log (binlog) replication

 -

-is greater than or equal to the value ofstart_pos
+The value of end_posis greater than or equal to the value ofstart_pos.

 If the GTID set on your external server contains multiple ranges of values, consider calling the procedure multiple times with different GTID set values.